 With the extensive changes introduced by the eOffice into the managerial and administrative system at SI, the eOffice has been able to nurture SI’s ability to manage its members, extends it offerings and benefits, and greatly increase its online presence.
 All of these will support SI in its efforts to accelerate toward new accomplishments, Should you have any questions or if you have suggestions, please feel to write us anytime or to speak to us in person call during office hours.

-Last but not lease: the above tables show how services are provided and dealt with a type of job sharing approach.
+Last but not least: the above tables show how services are provided and dealt with a type of job sharing approach.
 The Front Office is basically responsible for member communication; the back office for web services and finance reports, and the middle office is where tasks are shared between team members.
 In addition to these services, the eOffice can also offer members -particularly special interest groups- more involved services such as web and graphic design as well as marketing services which includes the use of ads and postings on social media platforms.